Steelgrey/dev-scripts/README.md

 ### Database Scripts

-These scripts run the same Docker images with the same env vars we use in CI and then dump out some useful info for using them.
+These scripts run the same Docker images with the same env vars we use in CI, and then dump out some useful info for using them.
 They also nuke the existing image when you run the script a second time so you can just run it again to completely reset the DB e.g. when running tests.